gsw91/investing-portfolio/README.md

-# Investment portfolio project
+# Investment Portfolio - REST Service

 About project :

-    - web application based on Spring framework to manage shares portfolio
+- REST service based on Spring framework and JPA to manage shares portfolio

-    - the application consists of two parts - an web application as a server and a client

-    - user can manage his shares portfolio:

-            - do transactions like buying, selling

-            - watching statistics and current quotations

 - used technologies:

         - Spring

         - JPA / hibernate

         - apache log4j - logger

         - JSON - sending HTTP requests

         - JSoup - downloading current quotations to application

         - Swing - client creation

         - Thymeleaf - mailing service

+- the whole application consists of two parts - a web service and a client

+About client :

+- see investment-portfolio-gui repository (GUI related to heroku)

+- user can manage his shares portfolio:

+        - do transactions like buying, selling

+        - watching statistics and current quotations